 Whether you’re a curious wanderer, a relaxed vacationer, or a born adventurer, one thing’s certain—you’re likely to put some miles on your shoes when traveling.
-Unfortunately, all that walking coupled with the wrong shoes can be one of the leading causes of foot pain and sore feet—and it’s about time you found a way to avoid all those evenings laid out with painful and achy feet.
+Unfortunately, all that walking coupled with the wrong shoes can be one of the leading causes of foot pain and sore feet—and it’s about time you found a way to avoid all those evenings laid out with painful and aching feet.
 If you are wondering how to reduce swollen feet from traveling, we’ve put together the ultimate guide chock full of sore feet remedies.

-From heel pain to ingrown toenail, foot pain is no walk in the park.
+From heel pain to ingrown toenails, foot pain is no walk in the park.
 Whether you’re hitting the hottest tourist attraction or discovering hidden gems, you’re going to need your feet in tip-top condition.
-Explore the following remedies for sustained relief and long-term foot care.
+Explore the following home remedies for sustained relief and long-term foot care.
 From stretches to proper travel shoes, you’re sure to be walking pain-free in no time.

 TIP 1: BRING SUPPORTIVE SOCKS OR HOSIERY